mui/material-ui/docs/src/pages/system/basics/basics-ja.md

 Use this helper to create your own style function.

-We don't support all the CSS properties.
+Not all CSS properties are supported.
 It's possible that you want to support new ones.
 It's also possible that you want to change the theme path prefix.

 #### 引数